andrew-christ/Matrix-Completion-via-Convex-Programming/README.md

 This repository provides implementations of various matrix completion algorithms based on convex optimization.
 Convex optimization is particularly useful in this context because it offers theoretical guarantees for the optimality of a solution.
 The algorithms here are designed to recover missing entries in partially observed and possibly corrupted matrices.

-While many heuristic method for matrix completion exist in the literature, they often lack rigorous guarantees for accurately recovering unseen entries.
+While many heuristic methods for matrix completion exist in the literature, they often lack rigorous guarantees for accurately recovering unseen entries.
 Moreover, these methods are frequently non-convex, meaning converegnce to a global solution is not assured.

 To address these challenges, prior work has focused on recovering matrices by seeking low-rank or low-norm factorizations that minimize the least-squares error over the observed entries.
 Directly minimizing the rank of a matrix is non-convex, but can be efficiently approximated using its convex surrogate, the nuclear norm (i.e., the sum of the singular values) [[1](#ref1)].